ThatJamGuy/SCP-CB-Revival/README.md

 Discord: https://discord.gg/rarnCP68Dk

->"Solving this games bad performance will be like solving world hunger, only difference is that people will still be starving after"
+>"Solving this games bad performance will be like solving world hunger, only difference is that people will still be starving after."

 >[!WARNING]
 >Beware - the source code is perhaps more horrifying than the game itself!